dylanyunlon/dylanetfox/README.md

 ## Leak Debugging

 This is a flow chart demonstrating my process for determining leaks without deobfuscating WAF Javascript.
-The method incrementally reintroduces Camoufox's features into Firefox's source code until the testing site flags.
+The method incrementally reintroduces dylanetfox's features into Firefox's source code until the testing site flags.

-This process requires a Linux system and assumes you have Firefox build tools installed (see [here](https://github.com/daijro/camoufox?tab=readme-ov-file#build-cli)).
+This process requires a Linux system and assumes you have Firefox build tools installed (see [here](https://github.com/dylanyunlon/dylanetfox?tab=readme-ov-file#build-cli)).

 <details>
 <summary>